 |---|---|

-If your cat is straining and you’re not sure whether urine is coming out, treat it seriously and call your vet.
-PCC internal reads that help you compare: Male Cat Blockage vs UTI (24-Hour Action Plan) and Cat Emergency Triage.
+If your cat is straining and you are not sure whether urine is coming out, don’t guess.
+Treat it seriously and call your vet.
+PCC reads that may help: Male Cat Blockage vs UTI (24-Hour Action Plan) and Cat Emergency Triage.

 4) Stool clues: what the litter box can tell you